squadwuschel/MvcControllerToProxyGenerator/README.md

 	settings.WebProjectName = "ProxyGeneratorDemoPage";

-If you want to create a TypeScript Proxy, don't forget to install TypeLite and you need to edit the TypeLite T4 Template with the following line:
+If you want to create a TypeScript Proxy, don't forget to install [TypeLite](https://www.nuget.org/packages/TypeLite/) and you need to add to the TypeLite T4 template the following line:

     .WithFormatter((type, f) => "I" + ((TypeLite.TsModels.TsClass)type).Name)